SethKasmann/pretty-stl/README.md

 C++ header only library to print stl containers.

 ### Purpose
-The idea is to be able to copy all iteratable containers from the c++ standard template library to the output stream.
-This includes the following containers:
+The idea is to be able to copy the following containers from the c++ standard template library to the output stream.

 #### Sequence containers
 * std::array